frontendpatterns/frontendpatterns.dev/src/content/patterns/presentational-vs-container.md

 ## Solution

 Separate components that handle UI rendering from those that manage data and business logic.
-For example, keep a `UserCard` component focused on presentation while a `useUserCard` hook fetches and normalizes its data.
+For example, keep a `UserCard` component focused on presentation while a data fetching layer fetches and normalizes its data.